ietf-artarea/charters/diem-unified-charter.md

 digital emblems, 3) a specification on binding assets and digital emblems, and 4) a specification for discovery mechanisms supported by the initial scope.

-The working group will liaise with other IETF WGs (e.g., SCITT, SPICE, COSE, JOSE, etc.) when defining emblem formats, validation, and discovery mechanisms to facilitate re-use of existing protocols and capabilities.
+The working group will liaise with appropriate organizations and relevant IETF WGs when defining emblem formats, validation, and discovery mechanisms to facilitate re-use of existing protocols and capabilities.